 The writers behind this newsletter.

-The Institute for Classics Education is a U.S.-based 501(c)3 non-profit building community around exploration of ancient texts.
+The Institute for Classics Education is a U.S.-based 501(c)3 non-profit inviting readers to explore ancient texts together.

 You can find recent issues that have been published by Classics Education on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.